lurer/Webpackproject/README.md

     * Webpack dev-server with Hot Reload
   * Production:
     * Compile to production ready React code.
-    * Common modules shared betrween entry points will be placed in separate chunk files.
     * Minified and uglified files for optimized file size.
   * Common for both configurations:
     * Code splitting.